 Early gunpowder, composed mainly of sodium nitrate, spoiled easily at sea but could be kept cooler and drier inland magazines.
 When potassium nitrate improved the quality of gunpowder, ships at sea adopted the salute of 21 guns.

 For many years, the number of guns fired for various purposes differed from country to country.
 By 1730, the Royal Navy was prescribing 21 guns for certain anniversary dates, although this was not mandatory as a salute to the Royal family until later in the eighteenth century.

 Several famous incidents involving gun salutes took place during the American Revolution.
-On 16 November 1776, the Continental Navy brigantine Andrew Doria, Captain Isaiah Robinson, fired a salute of 13 guns on entering the harbor of St. Eustatius in the West Indies (some accounts give 11 as the number).
+On November 16, 1776, the Continental Navy brigantine Andrew Doria, Captain Isaiah Robinson, fired a salute of 13 guns upon entering the harbor of St. Eustatius in the West Indies (some accounts give 11 as the number).
 A few minutes later, the salute was returned by 9 (or 11) guns by order of the Dutch governor of the island.

-The 21-gun salute became the highest honor a nation rendered.
+The 21-gun salute became the highest honor a nation could render.
 Varying customs among the maritime powers led to confusion in saluting and return of salutes.
 Great Britain, the world's preeminent sea power in the 18th and 19th centuries, compelled weaker nations to salute first, and for a time monarchies received more guns than did republics.

 The gun salute system of the United States has changed considerably over the years.
 In 1810, the "national salute" was defined by the War Department as equal to the number of states in the Union--at that time 17.

-This salute was fired by all U.S. military installations at 1:00 p.m. (later at noon) on Independence Day.
+This salute was fired by all U.S. military installations at 1 p.m. (later at noon) on Independence Day.
 The President also received a salute equal to the number of states whenever he visited a military installation.

 It may be noted that 21 was the number of states in the Union at that time.
-For a time thereafter, it became customary to offer a salute of one gun for each state in the Union, although in practice there was a great deal of variation in the number of guns actually used in a salute.'
+For a time thereafter, it became customary to offer a salute of one gun for each state in the Union, although in practice there was a great deal of variation in the number of guns actually used in a salute.

-When Gun Salutes are Traditionally Used
+When Are They Traditionally Used

 On Memorial Day, a salute of 21-minute guns is fired at noon while the flag is flown at half-mast.
 Fifty guns are also fired on all military installations equipped to do so at the close of the day of the funeral of a President, ex-President, or President-elect.